nyc-crh/site/content/gallery/parents-and-taxpayers-protest.md

 ---
+layout: gallery
+draft: false
 date: 1964-09-24
 displaydate:
-title: "\"Parents and Taxpayers\" Protest and Counter-Protest"
+title: Parents and Taxpayers Protest and Counter-Protest on Film
 author: New York Police Department Surveillance Unit
 citation: >
- "'Parents and Taxpayers' Protest and Counter-Protest," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/boycotting-ny-schools/responding-to-the-boycott/parents-and-taxpayers-protest.
+ "Parents and Taxpayers Protest and Counter-Protest on Film," New York Police Department Surveillance Unit, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/parents-and-taxpayers-protest.
 imageFeatured: parents-and-taxpayers-protest.jpg
 imageFeaturedAlt: White women carry signs protesting desegregation
+detailedDescr:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
   srcType: youtube
   srcLink: XNJO0cB-vqU
-videoTitle: "\"Parents and Taxpayers\" Protest and Counter-Protest"
+videoTitle: Parents and Taxpayers Protest and Counter-Protest on Film
+closeRdImg:
+closeRdLink:
 eventname: White parents organized and protested in favor of segregation.
 caption: This film footage shows a Parents and Taxpayers protest at City Hall Park against desegregation, and a counter-protest across the street.
 archive_source: Municipal Archives of the City of New York, NYPD Surveillance Films
 source_link: https://nycma.lunaimaging.com/luna/servlet/NYCMA~3~3
-copyright: Courtesy of the Municipal Archives, City of New York
+copyright: Under copyright.
+Used with permission.
+Courtesy of the Municipal Archives, City of New York
 categories:
 - Manhattan
-  - K-12 education
+- k-12 education
 tags:
 - segregation
-  - women's organizing
+- women's activism
 - policing & the criminal legal system
 - protest
 - white people
 - multiracial organizing
-  - photography & imagery
+- photography, imagery, & visual representation
 questions:
 - What do you notice about the video and image?
 What do you wonder?
 - What strategies did groups like Parents and Taxpayers use to maintain segregation?
+- >
-  - "What terms do you see in the protesters' signs?
-Where have you seen references to \"neighborhood schools\" in other documents?
-What does it mean to talk about \"neighborhood schools\" when many neighborhoods were racially segregated through policies like redlining?"
+ What terms do you see in the protesters’ signs?
+Where have you seen references to “neighborhood schools” in other documents?
+What does it mean to talk about “neighborhood schools” when many neighborhoods were racially segregated.
+One white woman carried an elaborate sign that read:
-  - Do you see similar activism today, from the protesters or counter-protesters?
-How?
-Or Why not?
+ Board of Ed, Wha Hoppen?
+ No –  IGC classes [or “intellectually gifted children” classes] No – “600” schools [for children with emotional disabilities] No – IQ tests
+ Yes – Lower Requirements.
+- >
+ You can read more about the “600” schools in [The Less-Known 1965 Boycott](https://nyccivilrightshistory.org/teaching-collections/boycotting-ny-schools/1965-boycott).
+What does this protester think links gifted classes, separate “600” schools, and IQ tests?
+Why does a PAT member seem to support these, while claiming the Board of Education has “lower requirements”
-  - "What difference does it make, to you as a viewer, to know that this footage was recorded by the New York Police Department?
+- What difference does it make, to you as a viewer, to know that this footage was recorded by the New York Police Department?
 Why do you think it was recorded?
 How does that affect what we can learn from it?
-How do you think the participating students and adults would have felt, if they knew they were being recorded by the police?"
+How do you think the participating students and adults would have felt, if they knew they were being recorded by the police? through policies like redlining?
+- Do you see similar activism today, from the protesters or counter-protesters?
+Why or why not?
 ---

 In the summer of 1964, the New York City Board of Education issued a very modest plan for desegregation.
 The plan would pair eight schools in segregated Black areas of Brooklyn and Queens with a few segregated white schools, also in Brooklyn and Queens.
 This “pairing” was a common approach to desegregation at the time.
 White parents opposed the desegregation plan, and rallied against “busing” or “forced transfers” of their white students to new and desegregating schools - or the transfer of Black students to their local white schools.[^1] They claimed they were fighting for “neighborhood schools” and that their opposition to “busing” was about their children’s safety, not maintaining segregated schools.